 Emily Blunt took inspiration from Greta Gerwig to play the director

-If we knew that Emily Blunt is a huge fan of the movie Barbie – she revealed in December 2023 and in a podcast Diversity, Watched four times! -, we didn’t know she admires her director Greta Gerwig so much.
+If only we knew that Emily Blunt is a huge fan of the film Barbie – she revealed in December 2023 and in a podcast Diversity, Watched four times! -, we didn’t know she admires her director Greta Gerwig so much.

 However, this was revealed by her Total movie As part of the promotion of his upcoming film, The Fall GuyIn which she co-stars with Ryan Gosling and will be released in France on May 1, 2024.

-According to FirstAs for the anecdote, the British-American actress may have actually been inspired, among others, by Greta Gerwig to “create” the character of Jody Moreno, a fictional director she plays.
+According to FirstAs far as the joke goes, the British-American actress may have actually been inspired by, among others, Greta Gerwig to “create” the character of Jody Moreno, the fictional director she plays.

 A very old character